VAT on UK commercial property transactions

 VAT and property

-Exempt supplies – general: Supplies of interests in, rights over or licences to occupy commercial property are in general exempt.
+Supplies of interests in, rights over or licences to occupy commercial property are generally exempt.
 The following supplies will be exempt:

 • sales of freehold commercial property or civil engineering works more than three years old or sales, leases or licences of all residential or charitable property.

-Note that an otherwise exempt supply can be converted into a standard-rated supply at the option of the supplier - see below.
+It should be noted that an otherwise exempt supply can be converted into a standard-rated supply at the option of the supplier and is known as an “option to tax”.
+This is discussed further below.

-Zero-rated supplies of land: Some supplies of land will be zero-rated, but this only applies to residential or charitable land and only in certain circumstances.
+Some supplies of land will be zero rated, but this only applies to residential or charitable land and only in certain circumstances.

 • newly constructed;